 More content.
 Better content

 Droidviews is a content project aimed to provide the most relevant news, articles, and answers to technical-related questions.
 We are continuously researching hot topics and writing new articles.
-Since Eric Porat became the owner, he introduced a content plan that focuses on content quality and thorough research.
+Eric has introduced a content plan that focuses on content quality and thorough research.

 These are just some of the things that Eric wants to improve, there are a lot of smaller things we are continuously working on to make sure you have the best possible experience on Droidviews.